Last updated:

 - At least one health care facility is available for every 10,000 people.
 (Basic health units are primary healthcare facilities that offer essential health services.)

-- In rural dispersed settings, at least one health care facility is available for every 50,000 people.
+- In rural dispersed settings, at least one health care facility is available for every 50,000 people combined with community case management programmes and mobile clinics.

 - One district or rural hospital is available for every 250,000 people.

-- More than 10 in-patient and maternity beds are available for every 10,000 people.
+- At least 18 inpatient beds (excluding maternity beds) are available for every 10,000 people.

-The above standards apply to emergencies and long-term situations.
+The above standards apply to both emergency and post emergency phases.

 Main contacts